aehuynh/key-value-db/README.md

 ### How to Run
 The Key Value Database requires Python 3.4.3.
 It is a command line program.
 To start the database command line: `python src/database.py`

+### Implementation of Transactions
+The database runs all commands and changes its state permanantely even when there is an open transaction.
+When the database runs a command, it supports transactions by creating and saving "undo" commands that undo the current command to a transaction block.

+A transaction block represents a transaction.
+Transaction blocks are kept in a stack.

+On rollback, the database pops a transaction block off the stack and runs the undo commands of that block.

+On commit, the database removes all the transaction blocks from the stack.

 ### Command Syntax
 Commands and arguments are split by spaces.
 Commands will not run without the correct number of arguments.